garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

 I'm still not i'm exhaling
 Say you want to leave cuz this relationship failing Ain't nobody say that it would be smooth sailing
-Girl i wanna know why your bailing
+Girl I wanna know why your bailing

 So what's that supposed to be about baby?
 Ya'll free up your mind and stop acting crazy